fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5a.md

 <div class="content">

-In the last two parts, we have mainly concentrated on the backend, and the frontend, that we developed in [part 2](/en/part2) does not yet support the user management we implemented to the backend in part 4.
+In the last two parts, we have mainly concentrated on the backend.
+The frontend that we developed in [part 2](/en/part2) does not yet support the user management we implemented to the backend in part 4.

-At the moment the frontend shows existing notes, and lets users change the state of a note from important to not important and vice versa.
+At the moment the frontend shows existing notes and lets users change the state of a note from important to not important and vice versa.
 New notes cannot be added anymore because of the changes made to the backend in part 4: the backend now expects that a token verifying a user's identity is sent with the new note.

 We'll now implement a part of the required user management functionality in the frontend.
-Let's begin with user login.
-Throughout this part we will assume that new users will not be added from the frontend.
+Let's begin with the user login.
+Throughout this part, we will assume that new users will not be added from the frontend.

 ### Handling login
 A login form has now been added to the top of the page.
 The form for adding new notes has also been moved to the bottom of the list of notes.